HaskellChamber/Haskell-University/README.md

 *deadline: 1 week*

+Things you will learn:
+1. Init new Haskell project
+2. using the `IO` type
+3. divide project to modules

 1. Write program that prints out "Hello worlds" and terminates
 2. Write program that welcomes user, asks for his/her name, greets user and terminates
 3. Write program that will run program 2. in an infinte loop

-Things to learn:
-1. Init new Haskell project
-2. using the `IO` type
-3. divide project to modules

 *hints:
 import Control.Monad (forever)

 ### 2. Reverse Polish notation calculator

-*deadline: 1 week*
+*deadline: X week*

+Things you will learn:
+1. Parser combinators

 Write "Reverse Polish notation calculator".
 Program runs forever where it:
 1. promts user for the input expression (written in Reverse Polish notation)